 When waves are small and gentle, they do not generate enough energy to erode the land or cause great and sudden destruction.
-This is generally the case in bays and harbours that are sheltered from strong winds, such as Port Phillip Bay in Melbourne and Sydney Harbour.
+This is generally the case in bays and harbours that are sheltered from strong winds, such as Sorrento Quay in Hillarys and the sheltered beaches around Shark Bay.
 Sandy soil is moved from the base of cliffs and from the mouths of rivers by the action of the water.
 It is carried by constructive waves to new sites along the shore and gently deposited there.
 Whereas erosional landforms are the result of the removal of material from the shoreline, depositional landforms are the result of this addition of material.
 Constructive waves and the shapes they create are called depositional landforms.